Menu

 Is the online Swift playground free?

-Yes.
-The Swift playground is completely free — no sign-up, no Xcode, no Mac, no Swift toolchain to install.
-Open the page and compile.
+Yes, the Swift playground is free to use.
+No sign-up, no Xcode, no Mac, and no Swift toolchain to install — open the page and compile.

 Do I need Xcode or a Mac installed?